Sustainable Practices Makes Good Business Sense!

 We utilize proven procedures to develop the most efficient sustainability plan for your business’s waste operations.

 We can help you:

 - Develop a Vision and Set Goals and Targets to reach it

 - Categorize Opportunities.
 Opportunities will typically be grouped into two broadly defined categories: Source Reduction or Waste Minimization Programs, and Waste Diversion or Recycling/Composting Programs

 - Plan and Implement

-Our recycling/composting programs are typically net loss activities when collected in small amounts, in terms of operating costs and revenues, but when avoided disposal costs and other potential pollution and energy savings are accounted for, these programs may in fact be quite profitable.
-We continuously analyze our client’s waste steam to identify changes and opportunities for disposal/recycling based on market variables and quantities.
-Returns can be earned from materials such as cardboard and mixed paper recyclables.
+Our recycling and composting programs are typically net loss activities in terms of operating costs and revenues when material is collected in small amounts.
+However, when you factor in avoided disposal costs and other potential pollution and energy savings, these programs may in fact be quite profitable.
+We continuously analyze our client’s waste steam to identify opportunities for recycling and composting, based on market variables and quantities.
+Returns can be earned from materials such as cardboard and mixed paper recyclables when quantities are sufficient.

 As many landfills are coming close to reaching capacity, it’s now more important than ever to recognize the importance of becoming sustainable and reducing waste.
 Every year, more states are increasing their environmental legislation.
 Twenty two states now have at least one mandatory recycling requirement, targeting materials from lead-acid batteries to corrugated cardboard.

 National Waste Associates is known for operating recycling programs with “best in class” performance for diverting waste from landfills.
 Pursuing sustainable strategies makes good business sense!